weezybusy/d/README.md

 ```
 - Add task
 ```
-$ d -a wake up
+$ d -a 'wake up'
 ```
 - Add several tasks at once
 ```
-$ d -a survive -a go to sleep
+$ d -a 'survive' -a 'go to sleep'
 ```
 - List all tasks
 ```